fioprotocol/fio.chronicle/README.md

 ./scripts/install.sh -s
 ```

 For non-system installations, the FIO.Chronicle executable, configuration, and state are installed to the target directory.
-Startup, shutdown, and state capture are accomplished either manually or through use of the convenience scripts.
+Startup, shutdown, and state capture are accomplished either manually or through use of the convenience scripts; _start.sh_, _stop.sh_, and _snapshot.sh_.

 For system installations the FIO.Chronicle executable is installed to _/usr/local/sbin_, the configuration and state are installed to _/srv/fio_.
 Startup and shutdown are accomplished through use of systemctl.